 Residents treasure nationally renowned parks system

-The Twin Cities metropolitan area is home to a system of regional parks and trails that are nationally renowned for their beauty, size and variety of features.
+The Twin Cities metropolitan area is home to a regional parks and trails system that is nationally renowned for its beauty, size, and variety of features.

-With 53 parks and park reserves totaling more than 54,000 acres, nearly 400 miles of interconnected trails, and 8 special recreation features, the system provides a wealth of opportunities for recreation, exercise, and just plain fun.
-It also preserves significant green space and wildlife habitat.
+With 56 regional parks and park reserves totaling more than 54,000 acres, nearly 400 miles of interconnected trails, and 8 special recreation features, the system provides a wealth of opportunities for recreation, exercise, gatherings, and solitude.
+Our regional parks and park reserves also protect significant green space and wildlife habitat.

-The regional parks system draws more than 48 million visits every year — more than visit the Mall of America.
+The regional parks system draws more than 63 million visits every year — more than the Mall of America.
 It adds untold value to the livability and attractiveness of our communities.